 My Experience of Loss

 In my own experience of loss, I have felt so many different feelings; anger, sadness, despair, emptiness, a desperate longing to see the ones I have lost.
 I have thought that I have seen the person and then remembered that they are no longer here.
-I have had days where I have forgotten that that the person has died and then remembered that they have.
+I have had days where I have forgotten that the person has died and then remembered that they have.
 There have been some very scary moments when I have questioned my sanity.

-I have had many hours of bereavement counselling and it has helped it so many ways.
+I have had many hours of bereavement counselling and it has helped me in so many ways.
 Telling my story about people I have lost is a big help to me.
 To have someone who will sit and hear my story without interrupting is so precious.
 I don’t have to feel any responsibility about upsetting the counsellor.
 Which is great because talking to friends and family, I felt that I was causing them upset which wasn’t true but at the time that felt real to me.
 One of the ways bereavement counselling has helped me is to normalise my feelings.

 How Can Bereavement Counselling Help

 Talking about your loss is helpful to try to make sense of what has happened and for you to adjust to your new reality.
 It is important to know that no therapist can take away the pain and sadness of your loss.
 But I offer a safe space which will allow you to explore your emotions without guilt.

 To book a counselling session, contact me by calling or texting me on 07975590268.
 You can email firstname.lastname@example.org.
 As well as working in the daytime, I also work evenings and weekends.
 I also offer telephone and online counselling.

-I either work from a therapy room in my home in Three Crosses or from a therapy room in Swansea City centre.
-I am a member of the British Association of Counselling and Psychotherapy (BACP)
+I work from a therapy room in Swansea City centre.
+I am a member of the British Association of Counselling and Psychotherapy (MBACP)